Hi,

 I've encountered the problem with special character on windows too.

-I had a '#' character in the path to my tour and I received the "XML parser error: element is malformed (#1090)" error.thanks for this note!
+I had a '#' character in the path to my tour and I received the "XML parser error: element is malformed (#1090)" error.

 right, it seems '#' is problematic, I will try to fix it,